eleanor-rf/advent-of-code-2023/README.md

 #### Day 7
 ⭐ Not too proud of today's extremely messy code\
 ⭐ However I used a custom sort function for the first time which was fun to figure out!

+#### Day 8
+⭐ More maths!
+I looked up a function to calculate LCM for several numbers at once.\
+⭐ I feel bad for the ghost who has to take ~10^13 steps to get where they're going...